edumco/mini-docs/README.md

 ## Why

-1. The absence of a good documentation slows down and even blocks professionals from doing their job
+1. The absence of a good documentation slows down and even blocks professionals from doing their job.
 2. The turn-over¹ on teams can lead to loose critical informations.
 3. Writing documentation is hard and we need some guide into writing small, quick and good documents to keep our knowledge safe and usefull.